checkedc/checkedc-llvm-project/clang/docs/checkedc/3C/README.md

 ### Using Checked C and 3C

-The Checked C and 3C tools are built and tested as part of the regular process of building Checked C from the checkedc-clang repository.
+The Checked C (clang) and 3C tools are built and tested as part of the regular process of building Checked C from the checkedc-clang repository.
 As such, users will automatically have the most recent and stable versions of both tools when building Checked C.

 We typically recommend that serious 3C users use CCI's repository to